hseera/cloudwatch-dashboard-builder/README.md

 - Capability to add Log Insights metrics
 - Ability to build metric query within the tool
 - Capability to save dashboard template for future use
+- Ability to decide on the widget layout

 ## [Blog post](#blog-post)
 - How to use CloudWatch Dashboard Builder [blog post](https://dev.to/aws-builders/aws-cloudwatch-dashboard-builder-tool-for-sre-performance-engineers-and-devops-29bi).